ABOUT COMMUNITY CATS

 Community Cats and Wildlife

 One of the main concerns people have about community cats is that they are introduced predators in an ecosystem.
-This is of course an issue, particularly when living in areas of significance for threatened species.
+This is a very real issue, particularly when living in areas of significance for threatened species.
 However, cats have lived near humans for over 10,000 years.
 In fact, until 1940 with the invention of kitty litter, very few cats lived indoors at all.
 Studies show that in most environments cats do not have a significant impact on wildlife when compared to human activities.
 Even so, by assisting with colony management you are helping reduce the wild cat population over time in a humane and sustainable way.
 This benefits all species.

 Is it safe for these cats to live outside?